pallets/flask/docs/quickstart.rst

 So what did that code do?

-1. first we imported the :class:`~flask.Flask` class.
+1. First we imported the :class:`~flask.Flask` class.
 An instance of this class will be our WSGI application.
 The first argument is the name of the application's module.
 If you are using a single module (like here) you should use `__name__` because depending on if it's started as application or imported as module the name will be different (``'__main__'`` versus the actual import name).
 For more information on that, have a look at the :class:`~flask.Flask` documentation.
-2. next we create an instance of it.
+2. Next we create an instance of it.
 We pass it the name of the module / package.
 This is needed so that Flask knows where it should look for templates, static files and so on.
 3. Then we use the :meth:`~flask.Flask.route` decorator to tell Flask